emanuelefavero/next-js/README.md

 - **getStaticProps** - is used to fetch data at build time

 > Note: During development with `npm run dev`, `getStaticProps` runs on every request
+>
+> `getStaticProps` can only be exported from a page.
+You can't export it from non-page files

 ```jsx
 export async function getStaticProps() {